material-components/material-components-web/packages/mdc-ripple/README.md

 support [CSS 4 Hex Notation](https://drafts.csswg.org/css-color/#hex-notation) while those do not have the fix don't.
 We use this to reliably feature-detect whether we are working with a WebKit build that can handle our usage of CSS variables.

+## Caveat: Edge

+> TL;DR ripples are disabled in Edge because of a nasty CSS variables bug.

+The ripple works by updating CSS Variables which are used by pseudo-elements.
+This allows ripple effects to work on elements without the need to add a bunch of extra DOM to them.
+Unfortunately, CSS Variables have [known issues](See: https://caniuse.com/#search=custom%20properties) when applied to pseudo-elements or animation in Edge.
+It will be break rendering under that case (try out [this codepen](https://codepen.io/yeelan0319/pen/RZNjKd) in Chrome and then in Edge to see the issue).
+We feature-detect around Egde by the fact it support both CSS Variables and `ms` features.
+We will closely monitor when a future version of edge fixes this bug.

 ## Caveat: Theme Custom Variables